E-commerce

 Best practices

-• Display a field only when the cart or address justifies it, to reduce cognitive load.
+• Show a field only when the cart or address justifies it, to reduce cognitive load.

-• Write contextualized labels: "Instructions for the delivery driver (entry code, floor)" rather than a generic title.
+• Write contextual labels: "Delivery instructions (entry code, floor)" rather than a generic label.

 • Persist the value in a metafield that can be used by fulfillment and logistics integrations.

-• Set a reasonable character limit and client-side validation if the business rule requires it.
+• Plan for a reasonable character limit and client-side validation if the business rule requires it.

-• Test multiple placements in the checkout editor and with Shop Pay when relevant.
+• Test several placements in the checkout editor and with Shop Pay when relevant.

 • Document the business logic for support teams: they must understand when the field appears.